cactuzhead/Advanced-Progress-Bars/docs/templates.md

 Each row will consist of these following settings:-

 ### Template Name
-Assign a unique, short, and descriptive name to your template.
-This name will be used in the code block for each progress bar where you want the template applied.
+Every new template is automatically assigned a unique name, but we recommend customizing it to a short, descriptive, and unique name for clarity.
+This name will be used in the code block to apply the template to each progress bar.

 {: .note }
 The template names are case insensative so `My Template` is the same as `mY teMpLATE`.